Motorcycle Permit Information

 Taking the Test

-To pass the online test, submit an application and take the test online, at home, and visit the DMV to complete your application. https://dmv.ny.gov/driver-license/get-motorcycle-license
+The Motorcycle Permit Test must be taken at a DMV location (but not at a DMV Express Location) and can either book in advance online, or as a walk-in.
+To pass the online test, submit an application and take the test online, at home, and visit the DMV afterwards to complete your application. https://dmv.ny.gov/driver-license/get-motorcycle-license.
+The required documentation:

 Study Resources